rg-3/screenshot.js/README.md

 __To be released__

+* Add a settings page that allows the user configure the extension.
+  (The two options that can be configured are described below).

+* Add the option to select the number of screenshots to stored temporary browser memory (defaults to 8).

+* Add the option to capture a video at its original size or at its visible size (defaults to visible).

+* Add includeHTML function (`src/js/browser-action/include-html.js`)

+  includeHTML replaces one or more html elements with the contents of one or more `fetch()` requests.
+In the case of the extension, the HTML is served from the file system meaning there's no network latency  and is pretty much instantaneous.
+It supports template variables as well, and it allows `browser_action.html` and `settings.html` to share blobs of HTML between them.
+In the future it will become a separate project.

+* Add SCSS

+  * Add `src/scss`; contains the SCSS files that will be converted to CSS.

+  * Add `scripts/build.sh` to convert SCSS to CSS.

+  * This change introduces the need to "build" the extension, I tried to keep the complexity and dependencies at the bare minimum.

-* Prevent a click of the help icon from jumping to the top of the browser action's window when the browser action has a vertical scroll bar.
+* Prevent clicking the help icon from jumping to the top of the browser action's window.

-* Calculate the width and height of a video using `videoWidth` and `videoHeight`.
-This avoids a video screenshot from being stretched beyond its natural size on some websites.

 __v0.7.0__

-* Add much improved loading effect while waiting for a screenshot to become available.
+* Add improved loading effect while waiting for a screenshot to become available.

 * Change the tool tip on the `Delete` icon from "Delete screenshot" to